Reviews from Armed Forces resettlement personnel

 I now have a full diary every week and the support of a small team of instructors in my area.
 We have regular informal meetings to discuss new procedures and legislative changes etc. It's like a family similar to the military but without the pressure.

-If you want to be your own boss, manage your own diary, have a car personalised to you with a direct contact number and web address and have the support of a franchise for as little as £42 per week then LDC is the company for you.
+If you want to be your own boss, manage your own diary, have a car personalised to you with a direct contact number and web address and have the support of a franchise for very little a week then LDC is the company for you.
 Give them a call and enjoy the same rewarding future that I now have.

 During my time in the services I worked within many different departments including first aid, resources and recruitment.
 I was a recruit trainer for many years and I found this stage of my military career very rewarding and satisfying.
 The skills I had developed would lead me to my future career.
 After serious consideration and a meeting with a career's advisor she suggested I train to be a driving instructor.